karen-poon/aps360-project/README.md

 ```shell
 python split_processed.py
 ```
-5. Now run the generate_alexnet.py program.
+~5.
+Now run the generate_alexnet.py program.
 It will compute and save the newly computed AlexNet features into a new folder called 'alex'.
-This will take some time to run.
+This will take some time to run.~ We are not working with AlexNet right now.
 ```shell
 python generate_alexnet.py
 ```